Murder of Keenan O'Mailia: Downs's confession to other murders

 Apart from his confession to the murder of O'Mailia, Downs additionally admitted his responsibility to at least two other murders.

 Notably, one of the victims was ten-year-old James Mitchell Porter (March 20, 1980 – c.
 March 14, 1991).
 Porter, who resided in Augusta, Georgia, was reported missing on March 14, 1991, and his decomposing body was discovered two months later on May 17, 1991, in the Augusta Canal.
 The police initially ruled the death of Porter as accidental drowning, but eight years later, the case was reopened for investigations after Downs confessed that he kidnapped and raped Porter before he strangled the boy to death.

-In response to the revelation that her son was murdered, Porter's mother stated that she was outraged and this truth only confirmed there suspicion that her son did not accidentally drown, and added that had the police investigated properly, O'Mailia would not have died.
+In response to the revelation that her son was murdered, Porter's mother stated that she was outraged and this truth only confirmed the suspicion that her son did not accidentally drown, and added that had the police investigated properly, O'Mailia would not have died.
 The Georgia police defended their report and explained that with the degree of decomposition, they could not find any signs of homicidal death.
 It was further revealed that Downs was acquainted with the Porters prior to the murder.

 Apart from the killing of Porter, Downs also admitted that he killed an eight-year-old boy in Augusta sometime in 1991, likewise by rape and strangulation; the identity of the victim was never made public.